 An agent who executes a deed in his own name is personally liable upon it, whether he discloses the name and existence of his principal or not1.

-In respect of bills of exchange, cheques and promissory notes signed by an agent on his principal's behalf, the agent is not liable unless he signs his own name2, in which case he is personally liable even though he adds to his signature words describing him as an agent3, unless he makes it perfectly clear that he is signing only on his principal's behalf4.
-He is not liable upon any acceptance in his
+In respect of bills of exchange, cheques and promissory notes signed by an agent on his principal's behalf, the agent is not liable unless he signs his own name2, in which case he is personally liable even though he adds to his signature words describing him as an agent3, unless he makes it perfectly clear that he is signing only on his principal's

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 EXISTING USER?
 SIGN IN

 0330 161 1234